UCSD-ECEMAE-148/winter-2025-final-project-team-10/README.md

     - Many hours were spent troubleshooting dependencies and issues with getting it to run with Foxy.
     - Once we did get it to work with Galactic, even when all sensors were up, Nav2 would complain about frames and base links.
 Needed time to deep div
   - As a result, we pivoted to this.
-    - Validated in Simulation (using mock GPS goals), but ROS2 is being pedantic about QoS.
+    - Validated in Simulation (using mock GPS goals).
+    - Vehicle actuates steering properly and once has reached trajectory within 3m, it considers goal completed.
+    - This was validaded, but only up to a certain point due to deffective VESC.
 * The custom model is fine-tuned with the custom dataset and trained on human detection tasks.
 Multiple model versions utilizing pre-trained model weights (YOLOv11, Roboflow 3.0) have their performances compared and the best one is applied using RoboflowOak API.
   - Best model performance: mAP = 81.6%, Precision = 86.1%, Recall = 72.3%.
   - RoboflowOak API interacts with the camera and provides human detection results outside of ROS, which the script then processes and uses to publish movement commands within ROS.